StyXman/dinant/README.md

 resulting regexps can be more complex to read and less efficient.
 But the idea is that you would never see them again.

-What about the name? it'a nice town in België/Belgique/Belgien that I plan to visit some time.
+What about the name?
+It's a nice town in België/Belgique/Belgien that I plan to visit some time.
 It also could mean 'dinning person' in French[1], which makes sense, as I wrote this during dinner.